finalverse/mutsea-o/README.md

-Welcome to MutSeaulator (MutSea for short)!
+Welcome to The Class of Mountain and Seas Server (MutSea for short)!

 # Overview